resilience/HyveMobile-DataTest/README.md

 The application estimates completion time in the console and handles most errors without needing interaction.

-The output is in the form of
+The application has 3 outputs:
-1. Addresses Storage - to inspect, use as backup, or verify last used file incase of power outage.
+1. Addresses Storage file - a backup of the last file loaded in.
-2. Dated Geocode Output - this is the locally stored data.
+2. Dated Geocode Output file - this is output data stored locally.
-3. AWS cloud storage
+3. AWS cloud storage - the data gets stored in the cloud as it gets processed.

 # importTransactions.py